Explicit harmonic self-maps of complex projective spaces

-On the one hand, it is clear that the Kähler structure of $ \CPn $ represents an advantage for the existence of harmonic maps.
+On the one hand, it is clear that the K\"ahler structure of $ \CPn $ represents an advantage for the existence of harmonic maps.
 In this situation, every holomorphic map is harmonic, so one can try to recover holomorphic harmonic maps by the condition $ d \psi \circ J = J \circ d \psi $.
 In our case, this condition reduces to a first-order ordinary differential equation.

-On the other hand, it is well known that curvature plays an important role in the existence of harmonic maps between Riemannian manifolds: Eells and Sampson~\cite{eells1964harmonic} proved that if all the sectional curvatures of the target manifold are non-positive, then there exists a harmonic representative on every homotopy class.
+On the other hand, it is well known that curvature plays an important role in the existence of harmonic maps between Riemannian manifolds: Eells and Sampson~\cite{eells1964harmonic} proved that if all the sectional curvatures of the target manifold are non-positive, then there exists a harmonic representative in every homotopy class.
 The positive curved case seems to be exceptional, see for example~\cite{bizon1997harmonic} or~\cite{smith1975harmonic}.
 Recently, Branding and Siffert~\cite{branding2022infinite} constructed infinitely many harmonic maps between ellipsoids in all dimensions by making the correct deformation of these manifolds depending on the dimension.